nseecharan/JavaScript-Ajax-ResApi-Simple/README.md

  <p>/api/employees/register</p>
  <p>/api/tasks/add</p>
- <p>These routes when sent with a "Post request," will allow you to add new employees, and tasks to the database.
+ <p>When sent with a "Post," request, these routes will allow you to add new employees, and tasks to the database.
 Therefore, these routes require data is in the form of an object to work properly. ( Think of an object as a completed registration form, that contains information to identify itself).</p>

 ## Put

- <p>/api/employees/update</p>
- <p>/api/tasks/update</p>
+ <p>/api/employees/update/:empID</p>
+ <p>/api/tasks/update/:taskID</p>
+ <p>When sent with a "Put," request, as well as the entry's ID as a parameter, these routes will enable the API to locate, and apply the updates to the correct entry in the database</p>

 ## Delete

  <p>/api/employees/delete</p>
  <p>/api/tasks/delete</p>
+ <p>These routes are similar to ones in the "Put," section, but use the "Delete" prefix instead.
+This will enable the API to locate, and delete the correct entry in the database</p>